mmaechler/sfsmisc/README.md

 The R package sfsmisc  has finally made it into a revision control system, and the fad of the day being git & github, so be it!

-sfsmisc has been on CRAN for a very long time, and containing R code that is up to 17.5 years old.
+sfsmisc has been on CRAN for a very long time, and containing R code that is up to 17.5 years old. ([See](https://mmaechler.blogspot.com/2014/08/how-i-got-175-years-old-github.html) on how I got this into github, including parts of the long history.)

 It is a collection of "goodies" as we used to call these nice utility functions.
 Whereas the package has been written and maintained by Martin Maechler, really there are quite a few more members of the SfS (Seminar fuer Statistik at ETH Zurich)